-There are many different ways to deploy a trained neural network model to a mobile or embedded device.
-Different frameworks support Arm, including TensorFlow, PyTorch, Caffe2, MxNet and CNTK on a variety of platforms, such as Android, iOS and Linux.
+There are many ways to deploy a trained neural network model to a mobile or embedded device.
+Different frameworks support Arm, including TensorFlow, PyTorch, Caffe2, MxNet, and CNTK on a various platforms, such as Android, iOS, and Linux.
 The deployment process for each is similar but every framework and operating system may use different tools.
 This walkthrough looks specifically at preparing TensorFlow models for deployment on Android, Linux, and iOS.

 Optimization of a trained neural network model with TensorFlow follows these steps:

 - Determine the names of the input and output nodes in the graph and the dimensions of the input data.